perturber/shubham/index.md

 ---
 ## What I Do

+### Research Work
     I primarily work on developing the data analysis pipeline for the upcoming space-based gravitational wave observatory LISA.
 Some broad directions are highlighted below.
 You can read more about my research [here](/shubham/research/).

-- GW waveform modeling and inference.
+    - GW waveform modeling and inference of extreme-mass-ratio inspirals (EMRIs).
     - Inferring environments and beyond-GR ("beyond-vacuum-GR") effects using the LISA mission.
-- Search for electromagnetic counterparts of extreme-mass-ratio inspirals.
+    - Search for electromagnetic counterparts of EMRIs.

+### Teaching
+    ...

+### Student Mentoring
+    ...

+### Community Engagement
+    ...

 ---
 © 2025 Shubham Kejriwal